 Students need at least 3 letters of recommendation from professors and/or employers and should ask for these well in advance of application deadlines.

-To request letters from Denver Law Faculty, follow the protocol described at
+To request letters from Denver Law Faculty, follow the protocol described.

 Best option when collecting letters for mailed applications: Get letters from your recommenders in sealed envelopes to include in your packet.
 Judges prefer to receive all application materials in one packet.